michaelerobertsjr/ejs/Readme.md

 First, you must pass the variable with the renderer for your variable to be accessible on the page where you are calling the include function.

-    // eg. you can build strings to that contain filenames var page = 'dynamicPageName.ejs';
+    // eg. you can build strings that contain a filename var page = 'dynamicPageName.ejs';

     // eg. you can use nested objects as well